reypm/docker-pyrocms/README.md

  - [Install Docker Compose](https://docs.docker.com/compose/install/)
  - Gets familiar with Docker and Docker Compose (command line, options, docs).
 There is a great documentation in [this repository](https://github.com/veggiemonk/awesome-docker)

+> Note: in order to use this stack you *must* install Docker Compose 1.10+

 ## Steps to get all up and running
 ### Set up MySQL service values
 - Create a copy of `.env.dist`: